Boxer

 Boxer PupsBoxer Pups

-In a similar way to how the Bulldog developed from the early Mastiffs in Britain to produce a butcher's assistant, so the Boxer developed in Germany for the same purpose but from a large German Mastiff type of dog called the Bullenbeisser.
+In a similar way to how the Bulldog developed from the early Mastiffs in Britain to produce a butcher's assistant, the Boxer developed in Germany for the same purpose.
+However, the Boxer was developed from a large German Mastiff dog called the Bullenbeisser.

 German Mastiffs c 1780German Mastiffs c 1780

 Throughout the middle ages the Bullenbeisser was Germany's only hunting hound[3].
-But he hunted alone and not in a pack like the hounds of England.
-Instead, the Bullenbeisser worked in a particular way by tackling the game head on and holding it with such a grip that the dog was kept from serious injury for enough time for the hunters to reach the game and kill it.
+It hunted the wild beasts alone, instead of in packs like the hounds of England.
+One Bullenbeisser would tackle the game head on, holding it with such a grip that the dog was kept from injury for sufficient time for the hunters to reach the game and kill it.

-As the centuries rolled by, the large estates were broken up.
-Then the smaller Bullenbeisser became the butcher's assistant and like the Bulldog of England, the undershot jaw held the bull by the nose.
+As the centuries rolled by, the large estates were broken up, and hunting game for sport was no longer popular.
+Consequently a smaller type of Bullenbeisser became the butcher's assistant in a similar way to the early development of the British Bulldog of England, with its undershot jaw holding the game by the nose.

 The Boxer becomes a Pure Bred